Royal Canadian Legion, Br. 187, Colborne, ON

 When we are notified a member is not well, the sick & visiting committee does their best to get in to see the member and let them know the branch is thinking about them.

-The TOD Chairman is responsible for the training of members on the ways of the Legion.
+The Leadership & Planning Chairman is responsible for the training of members on the ways of the Legion.
 There is a lot to learn about how the Legion operates.
 There are rules to follow, rituals & protocols and traditions to uphold.
-TOD will help you learn.
+It is here to help you learn.